DavidJCobb/DovahKit/TODO/Sustain Phase 1/use info flags.md

   * **REFR/XLCN:** To optimize gathering a Location's contents.[^location-gather]
   * **REFR/XTEL+0x00 (Teleport Destination Door):** For more optimal processing of load doors.
 * WRLD (Worldspace)
+  * **WRLD/WNAM (Parent World):** This would make it easier to show a tree of worldspaces in the Object Window, if we wanted to do that.
   * **WRLD/XEZN:** To optimize gathering a Location's contents.[^location-gather]
   * **WRLD/XLCN:** To optimize gathering a Location's contents.[^location-gather]